-Ever since I took out my crochet braids, the best way I could describe my hair was ‘blah’.
+Have you ever done a protein treatment on your natural hair?
+Ever since I took out my crochet braids, the best way I could describe the way my hair feels is ‘blah’.
 I haven’t felt like washing it and when I did, it still didn’t look the way I wanted.
-This past weekend I decided to do a protein treatment using the Aphogee Two Step Protein Treatment & Balanced Moisturizer.
+This past weekend I decided to do a hair protein treatment using the Aphogee Two Step Protein Treatment & Balanced Moisturizer.
 This treatment was exactly what my hair needed.

 Our hair is made up of amino acids called keratin.
-Constant manipulation on the strands, heat and other styles cause the strands to become weak causing breakage.
+The constant manipulation of the strands, sun exposure, heat damage, and other styles causes the strand of your hair to become weak causing hair breakage.
 Your hair should have a protein/moisture balance.
-If it is too hard, you may have protein overload and dry/brittle hair needs moisture.
-If your hair hasn’t looked or felt it’s best lately, here are five signs you may need to do a protein treatment.
+If your hair is hard that means there is too much protein and it is possible that you may have protein overload.

 Limp or Mushy Hair

 The first time I noticed when washing was it was limp.
 I’ve been natural for over six years, but I definitely remember the feeling of my hair clumped together after washing when relaxed.
 It was lifeless and I tried a deep conditioning treatment to no avail.
 Once I finished the Aphogee protein treatment, my hair came back to life.